 Inspired by the Cake Blog's Pie Crust Cookies (Seen Here)

-These cookies will be sure to be a hit on your sweets table, at your cookie exchange, and with the man in red himself this holiday season.
+These Raspberry Pistachio Pie Crust Cookies are a super festive red and green cookie for the holidays.
+They are sure to be a hit on your sweets table, at your cookie exchange, and with the man in red himself this holiday season.

 - 1 Frozen Pie Crust (Thawed, but still cold)